 Published : February 21st, 2019

 RPA is being lauded as one of the most exciting developments in recent history.
 Industry experts believe Robotic Process Automation may be even more transformational than cloud computing.

-Artificial intelligence, simply put is a field of computer science that mimics the natural learning process of the human brain by creating artificial neural networks that formulates its own algorithms and uses feedback to refine results.
-The last two years have seen a landmark evolution of artificial intelligence – Virtual personal assistants such as Apple’s Siri, Android’s Iris and Amazon’s Alexa, all point towards a future where AI becomes an integral part of our existence.
+Artificial intelligence, simply put is a field of computer science that mimics the natural learning process of the human brain by creating artificial neural networks that formulate their own algorithms and use feedback to refine results.
+The last two years have seen a landmark evolution of artificial intelligence – Virtual personal assistants such as Apple’s Siri, Android’s Iris, and Amazon’s Alexa, all point towards a future where AI becomes an integral part of our existence.

 Once you’re convinced of the technology and its benefits, start developing an enterprise-wide strategy to use robotics throughout your operations.
 To provide a seamless transition, it is important to brief your team about the security aspects and reliability of RPA.

 There is no doubt that the onset of RPA will vastly affect jobs, more so as enterprises become more automated and intelligent.
 When it comes to productivity, AI could very easily eliminate hours of collecting and processing data.
 This capability to think exponentially simply means that the potential applications for these technologies are limitless.
 For businesses, understanding cognitive systems, big data analytics, and AI coupled with this expertise will be critical for survival, giving organizations faster access to sophisticated insights and empowering them to make better decisions and act with agility to outpace their competitors.Tags: Artificial Intelligence, Automation, Cognitive Intelligence, Digital Workforce, Intelligent Automation, Productivity, Robotic Process Automation, RPA, Technology